March 18, 2021

 No need to panic!

-With MileageWise you can make up for forgotten Mileage logs, with the AdWise feature and by checking 70 logical conflicts your recommended logs will be good to go and IRS-Proof, meeting Every Expectation.
+With MileageWise you can make up for forgotten Mileage logs, with the AdWise feature and by checking and correcting 70 logical conflicts your recommended logs will be good to go and IRS-Proof, meeting Every Expectation.

 After reconstructing your past Mileage logs, you can continue tracking your trips with MileageWise.
 Just as you would do it with any Mileage tracker.
 MileageWise can detect your trips automatically as well, but without using up your data and battery.
-When you arrive at a destination the App offers you a Partner and the Purpose of the Trip from an already existing database.
-You can always add new partners to your list, which will then be available for you to use automatically in the future.
+When you arrive at a destination the App offers you a Client and the Purpose of the Trip from an already existing database.
+You can always add new clients to your list, which will then be available for you to use automatically in the future.

 If you already use a Mileage Tracker App, you can import your previously made Mileage logs to MileageWise and the Software will monitor 70 logical conflicts when making you a recommended log of your taste.